 PhD students are required to attend research courses on the UMKC campus in Kansas City each summer for two years.
 Expect the hands-on, mandatory courses to last several days.

 Plan to form a strong bond with your professors.
 Our faculty members are committed to personal attention regardless of geography.
 Professors can be reached by phone and e-mail.

 We are now a part of State Authorization Reciprocity Agreement (SARA) which allows us to offer online programs to students in other SARA states.
 We are able to accept and enroll students into most of our online programs in 48 states, including Washington, DC.
 We highly recommend that you review this information prior to submitting your application.
 Please review the state regulatory map to verify the status of your state’s regulations.

-Please visit the PhD page for more specific application information.
+Please visit the Graduate Admissions page for more specific application information.